crhntr/muxt/README.md

 **Early WIP (not yet tested in prod)**

-Sometimes as a web developer it is nice to stay in an HTML headspace.
+Sometimes as a developer it is nice to stay in an HTML headspace.
 This Go code generator helps you do that.
 It also provides a nice test seam between your http and endpoint handlers.

 Muxt generates Go code.
 It does not require you to add any dependencies outside the Go standard library.